 Everything in Moderation

-Recent experiences prompted my hasty decision to delete Instagram off my phone - I blamed the app for influencing me into attending a few pop-up events that left me disappointed and dumbfounded.
-But was it really the app’s fault or my lack of self-moderation?
+Recently, I impulsively deleted Instagram from my phone - I blamed the app for influencing me into attending a few pop-up events that left me disappointed and dumbfounded.
+But was it really the app’s fault or me not setting better boundaries?
 I guess you could say both.

-If I hadn’t been mindlessly scrolling, I wouldn’t have seen the ads for these events.
-The algorithm knows me well — so well it shows me the type of local events “past-me” would have attended without hesitation.
-These days, money is tight, and prices have skyrocketed for everything so I have no business attending events selling $20 bars of chocolate, or a $28 glass of sake (insert mind-blowing emoji here).
+If I hadn’t been mindlessly scrolling, I wouldn’t have seen the ads for those events.
+The algorithm knows me a little too well—it keeps pushing the kind of local happenings that past-me would’ve jumped on without a second thought.
+But these days, money’s tight and everything’s gotten so expensive.
+I really have no business showing up to events selling $20 chocolate bars or a $28 glass of sake 🤯.

 Is it Instagram’s fault I I seek joy and escape in these type of events?
 Are past tendencies re-surfacing, because I’m questioning everything about myself and what I can contribute to society?